olivier3lanc/Frontend-links/README.md

 * [Try markmap](https://markmap.js.org/repl) Try the markmap REPL here.
 * [Marp: Markdown Presentation Ecosystem](https://marp.app/) Marp (also known as the Markdown Presentation Ecosystem) provides an intuitive experience for creating beautiful slide decks.
 You only have to focus on writing your story in a Markdown document.

+## Maths and physics tools

+* [Desmos](https://www.desmos.com) Beautiful free math.
+At Desmos Studio, we want to help everyone learn math, love math, and grow with math.

 ## Metadata

 * [OpenGraph](https://www.opengraph.xyz/) Preview Social Media Share and Generate Metatags.
 OpenGraph is the easiest way to preview and generate open graph meta tags for any website.